Séance on a Wet Afternoon

 Séance on a Wet Afternoon is a 1964 British crime thriller film, directed by Bryan Forbes, and starring Kim Stanley, Richard Attenborough, Nanette Newman, Mark Eden and Patrick Magee.
 Based on the 1961 novel by Mark McShane, the film follows Myra Savage, a mentally unstable medium who convinces her husband Billy to kidnap Amanda Clayton, a child, so she can help the police solve the crime and achieve renown for her abilities.
-Kim Stanley was nominated for the Academy Award for Best Actress for her role in the film.
+Stanley was nominated for the Academy Award for Best Actress for her role in the film.

 Plot

 Myra Savage is a medium who holds séances in her home.
 Her husband Billy, unable to work because of asthma and cowed by Myra's domineering personality, assists in her séances.
 Myra's life and psychic work are dominated by her relationship with the spirit of her son Arthur, who died at birth.

 At Myra's insistence, Billy kidnaps Amanda, the young daughter of a wealthy couple, Mr and Mrs Charles Clayton, confining her in a room in the Savage home, whilst Myra impersonates a nurse to deceive the girl into believing she is hospitalised.
 Myra insists she is "borrowing" Amanda to demonstrate her psychic abilities to the police in helping them find her.
 Although they ask for a £25,000 ransom, they plan to return the money with Amanda after Myra has become famous for helping find her.
 Myra visits the Claytons, stating that she is a professional medium and claiming that she had a dream involving their daughter Amanda; Clayton is dismissive but his wife believes that Myra may know something.
 Mrs Clayton then comes to one of Myra's seances.

-After Billy hides Amanda, anticipating (correctly) the police coming to the house to investigate, he collects the ransom money, burying it in their garden before taking Amanda back to their house, but she has a high temperature and Billy wants to get a doctor, which Myra violently disagrees with.
+After Billy hides Amanda, the police come to the house to investigate.
+Billy collects the ransom money, burying it in their garden before taking Amanda back to their house, but she has a high temperature and Billy wants to get a doctor, which Myra violently disagrees with.
 Myra's plan goes awry as her unsteady mental health begins to fray.
 Believing that her dead son Arthur wants Amanda to be with him, she tells Billy to kill her; he wants to refuse, realising that his wife is completely unhinged, but he seems to lack the will power to resist her.
 He takes Amanda into the woods and places her under a tree; it is not clear if she is dead or just sedated.

 When the police ask Myra to conduct a séance to help them find the missing Amanda – as she had hoped they would – she breaks down during the séance and reveals, as if in a psychic trance, what she and Billy have done.
 As the trance continues, she senses that Amanda was not killed.
 Billy tells the police where he hid the ransom money and reveals that he left Amanda unconscious where she would be found by scouts who were camping nearby, which the police already know, confirming that she is all right.